 Additional information that staff should be aware of:-

 - Discovering a fire – Personnel should be made aware of the method of raising the alarm in a premises.
 This should include the position of manual fire alarm call points and their method of operation.

-- Assembly points – Personnel should be shown their ‘Fire Assembly Point’ and made aware of the need to ensure everybody have been accounted for.
+- Assembly points – Personnel should be shown their ‘Fire Assembly Point’ and made aware of the need to ensure everybody has been accounted for.